Leviathan (TV series)

 Leviathan (リヴァイアサン, Rivaiasan) is a Japanese original net animated (ONA) series directed by Christophe Ferreira and produced by Qubic Pictures and Orange.
 Based on the novel of the same name by Scott Westerfeld, it premiered globally on Netflix on July 10, 2025.

 Background and premise

 The English-language novel Leviathan was published in 2009 by American author Scott Westerfeld, followed by Behemoth in 2010 and Goliath in 2011.
 The series adapts each book in the trilogy as a four-episode arc.

-The series follows an alternate history of the First World War with science fiction and steampunk elements.
+The series follows an alternate history of the First World War with science fiction, steampunk, and dieselpunk elements.
 The protagonists are Deryn Sharp, who crossdresses as Dylan Sharp to join the British Air Navy aboard the genetically engineered HMA Leviathan, and Prince Aleksandar, who flees the Austro-Hungarian Empire in a mechanized walker after the assassination of his father, Archduke Franz Ferdinand.